 The nonpartisan research institute turns 25 this year.
 The Legislature established MEPRI in 1995 "to collect and analyze education information, and perform targeted education research for the Legislature."
 Over the years, MEPRI has produced hundreds of reports on topics ranging from Maine's statewide middle school laptop program to public preschool to teacher turnover and shortages.

-As politicians and university officials increasingly talk about collaboration as not just a goal, but a necessity for the University of Maine System, MEPRI stands as a model of what is possible.
+As politicians and university officials increasingly talk about collaboration as not just a goal, but tively, are MEPRI's founding co-directors.